aduket8520/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the absolute path of the working directory
+Display content of your directory